 Before I go further to state my case, I apologize in advance if Shyamalan, or any of the film’s producers, already addressed this.
 After excavating the bowels of Google and scrolling through the iMDB trivia section, I haven’t found anything related to Anna Crowe being a clairvoyant.

 So, without further ado, let’s get into the theory.

 The Ghost-Seer Wife Theory

-I posit that Anna Crowe, Malcolm’s wife, had the same ability to see and speak to the dead that Cole does.
-Since Anna is a background character with minimal screen time, the hints and allusions are easy to dismiss.
-Viewers spent the majority of the film focusing on Cole and Malcolm and forget there are other characters who have these abilities.
+I posit that Anna Crowe, Malcolm’s wife, shares the same ability to see and speak to the dead.
+Because Anna is a background character with minimal screen time, the hints and allusions are easy to dismiss.
+Viewers spend the majority of the film focusing on Cole and Malcolm and forget there are other characters who may have these abilities.

 The Rules in the Sixth Sense Lore